-Brazil: healthcare professionals and patients have become engaged through education; screening coverage has increased from 30% to >80% (~95%) in women aged 25-64 years; digital solutions have reduced previous pap testing waste from 63% to <1%; and the new Brazil medical society HPV test guidelines have reached over 40,000 ob/gyn healthcare professionals.
+Healthcare professionals and patients have become engaged through education; screening coverage has increased from 30% to >80% (~95%) in women aged 25-64 years; digital solutions have reduced previous pap testing waste from 63% to <1%; and the new Brazil medical society HPV test guidelines have reached over 40,000 ob/gyn healthcare professionals.
 According to a

-Chile: more than 2,000 healthcare professionals have been trained, including 90% of all primary care, and ten molecular diagnostic centers have been established.
+More than 2,000 healthcare professionals have been trained, including 90% of all primary care, and ten molecular diagnostic centers have been established.